 - To assist us in assessing any application you make and, if it is accepted, to assist us in providing the account or service for which you have applied.

 - To assist us in making credit decisions and establishing identity, where necessary

 - For fraud prevention and detection and/or to prevent money laundering.

 - To share with other organisations and businesses who provide services to us such as valuer panel managers and insurers.

 - To help develop and improve the products and services offered to you and to other customers.

 - If the law permits or it is in the public interest.

 - Information entered on our website, when you enquire about a product or service provided by a partner organisation, will be passed through to them.

-We will share information about you and your account(s) with a Credit Reference Agency and Fraud Prevention Databases.
-The information held at these organisations may be used by us and other subscribers to make decisions on future applications and for debt tracing and fraud prevention.
+We will share information about you and your account(s) with the Credit Reference Agency.
+The information held by the Credit Reference Agency may be used by us and other subscribers to make decisions on future applications and for debt tracing and fraud prevention.